📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Step 1: A Character

 The main character in your brand story is not your company or your company's CEO.
 It's your clients and your prospects.
 The story should be all about them.
 They are the heroes, and you want them to be seen as heroes.
 Your goal should be to make them feel connected to your story immediately.
-To define your character, you first need to define your customers.
-Buyer persona research is a great idea to better understand who you are doing business with.
+As Semrush states, "Empathy is a key element of powerful brand storytelling - make sure your audience can see themselves in your brand story."
+To define your character, you first need to define your customers through detailed buyer persona research to better understand who you are doing business with and what challenges they face.

 Step 2: Has a Problem